Ruby A. Robinson Scholarship

 Chesterfield, VA 23832

-Completed application must be postmarked or emailed no later than March 23, 2020.
+The completed application must be postmarked or emailed no later than April 2, 2021.
 Incomplete applications will be rejected and will not be considered for the scholarship.
 Electronic applications must be submitted by a school official.
 Please verify with your school that documents can be submitted electronically.

 Argent Credit Union employees, Board of Directors, and members of their respective households are not eligible to apply for or receive Argent Credit Union scholarships.
 If this applies to you at the time of application or when winners are announced, you will not be eligible for the scholarship.

-The decision of the judges are final.
+The decision of the judges is final.
 The scholarship recipients waive rights of publicity and agree that Argent may use their name and images in promotional materials.
-If recipient is a minor, parental consent to the same terms is required.
-Scholarship award will be paid directly to the recipient’s institution of higher education.
-If selected to receive a scholarship from Argent, award is contingent upon agreeing to terms and conditions, and providing Argent Credit Union with the information requested to disburse payment including a college acceptance letter, date of enrollment, financial aid department address and contact information, in addition to social security number and student ID number.
+If the recipient is a minor, parental consent to the same terms is required.
+The scholarship award will be paid directly to the recipient’s institution of higher education.
+If selected to receive a scholarship from Argent, the award is contingent upon agreeing to terms and conditions, and providing Argent Credit Union with the information requested to disburse payment including a college acceptance letter, date of enrollment, financial aid department address, and contact information, in addition to social security number and student ID number.
 Argent is not responsible for lost or illegible applications.
 This offer is subject to change at any time.